LenGallo/Gallo-etal-2025_Statistical-Learning-Remagnetizations/README.md

 *(8) Faculdade de Ciências e Tecnologias, Universidade Federal de Goiás, Brazil.*
 *(9) Instituto de Geociências e Ciências Exatas, Departamento de Geologia, Rio Claro (SP), Brazil.*

+This manuscript is under review in *Earth and Planetary Science Letters*

+## Contents
+The Jupyter notebooks stored in this folder were created using a Python 3 kernel and are utilized to produce the figures and perform data analysis related to the study.